Jad490/Video-Graph-AI/README.md

 Ensure your video isn’t too dark or too fast-moving.

 **CORS problems?**
-Frontend and backend must run on different ports (5173 + 5000).
+Frontend and backend must run on different ports (for example, 5173 for the frontend and 5001 for the backend).

 ---